thecodingwhale/cv-processor/README.md

 ## Features

 - PDF text extraction with OCR fallback for image-based PDFs
-- AI-powered extraction using Google's Gemini AI (default) with a flexible provider system
+- AI-powered extraction using Google's Gemini AI (default) or OpenAI with a flexible provider system
 - Traditional NLP-based extraction as a fallback option
 - Intelligent section detection (education, experience, skills, etc.)
 - NLP-based entity recognition for names, organizations, locations